Hastings church goes to the dogs, and donkeys, and a bearded dragon

 Weston said animals have and will continue to play an important role in guiding all faiths through the uncertainty created by Covid-19.

-"This service is a participative, family friendly opportunity to come to church, acknowledge and give thanks for all that animals do for us," she said.
+"This service is a participative, family-friendly opportunity to come to church, acknowledge and give thanks for all that animals do for us," she said.

 "The impact of Covid-19 on both people and animals cannot be underestimated.
 These unprecedented times have brought to the fore the importance of animals in our lives; the comfort and joy they bring, and the support and service they give."